 The Department of Pediatrics at the University of Michigan is strongly committed to the development of the next generation of academic pediatric physician scientists.
-The University of Michigan Pediatric Physician Scientist Training Program (PPSTP) has been developed to attract, retain, and develop Pediatric Residents who are committed to a research career.
-The PPSTP provides the opportunity to have dedicated research time during residency for participation in research projects mentored by faculty at the University of Michigan and supports the extension of their training into Fellowship Programs run by the Department.
+The University of Michigan Pediatric Physician Scientist Training Program (PPSTP) aims to attract, retain, and develop Pediatric Residents who are committed to a research career.
+The PPSTP provides dedicated research time during residency for participation in projects mentored by University of Michigan faculty and supports the extension of their training into Fellowship Programs run by the Department if desired.

-Applicants with advanced degrees such as M.P.H. or Ph.D are encouraged to apply, but an advanced degree is not required for the PPSTP.
-The Department supports science broadly and has established this program to support the career development of residents interested in health services, clinical, translational, and basic science research.
-The PPSTP is endorsed and supported by the Chair, all Division Directors, and all Fellowship Directors in the Department.
+Applicants with advanced degrees such as a M.P.H. or Ph.D are encouraged to apply, but an advanced degree is not required for the PPSTP.
+The Department supports science broadly and has established this program to support the career development of residents interested in health services, clinical, translational and basic science research.
+The PPSTP is endorsed and supported by the Chair, all Division Directors and all Fellowship Directors in the Department.

-- Integrated Research Pathway (IRP) - 3y Residency with 2 clinical years and 1 research year (11 months).
-Research months would replace clinical electives.
-IRP participants must receive American Board of Pediatrics (ABP) approval prior to 9 months into HO1 year.
+- Integrated Research Pathway (IRP): Three-year residency with two clinical years and one research year (11 months) with research months replacing clinical electives.
+IRP participants must receive American Board of Pediatrics (ABP) approval prior to 9 months into a resident’s first year of residency.
 There is no formal integration with a fellowship program in this track.

-- Accelerated Research Pathway (ARP) - 2y Residency and 4y Fellowship with extra research year during fellowship.
-ABP approval must be obtained prior to 9 months into HO1 year.
+- Accelerated Research Pathway (ARP): Two-year residency and four year fellowship with extra research year during fellowship.
+ABP approval must be obtained prior to 9 months into a resident’s first year of residency.
 This is closely coordinated with Division and Fellowship Directors and the match is still required for fellowship.

-- PPSTP fellows are assigned a faculty mentor aligned with their research and/or clinical aspirations in the HO1 year.
-The PPSTP faculty mentor may not necessarily be the research project mentor but will help with career guidance.
-Mentors from faculty outside the Department are welcome.
+- PPSTP fellows are assigned a faculty mentor aligned with their research and/or clinical aspirations in the first year.
+The faculty mentor may assist with career guidance outside of project mentorship and may be from outside the Department of Pediatrics.

-- PPSTP fellow specific conferences on career development
+- PPSTP fellows participate in specific conferences on career development.

 Applying to the Program

-Eligible candidates for the PPSTP are those who have completed their medical school and are committed to a career path that incorporates significant time dedicated to research.
 Applicants should have significant prior research experience that may include an additional advanced degree (such as Ph.D., M.P.H., M.S.) but an advanced degree beyond an M.D. is not required.
-Applicants will be drawn from those who are applying to or are currently enrolled in the Categorical Pediatric Residency Program or Medical Genetics Residency Program at the University of Michigan.
+Applicants will be drawn from those who are applying to or are currently enrolled in the Categorical Pediatric Residency Program or Medical Genetics Residency Program.

 - Applications to these Residency Programs should be submitted through ERAS.